mmangus1/CybersecurityPortfolio/README.md

 Active Reconnaissance:

+ -Can't do dumpster diving, lockpicking or B & E due to legal concerns.

 2.)
 Scanning and Discovery

+  -Discover Open Ports/Services
+  use nmap to

 3.)
 Vulnerability Assessment

+  -Determine Network Vulnerabilies
+  use nessus to

 4.)
 Explotation

+  -Gain Access
+  use aircrack-ng to gain Wi-Fi access, use social engineering toolkit, use metasploit, maybe a third party RAT (Remote Attached Trojan)

 5.)
 Maintaining Access & Persistence Testing

+  - Keep persistant access using a RAT, Terminal Session, Remote Desktop, VPN or other means to access the network.
+  - Try to "jump" around the network to find more vulnerabilities or data.

 6.)
 Final Analysis and Reporting

+  - Report vulnerabilities, using CVE or other relevent codes.

 7.)
 Post-Testing Remediation & Continuous Monitoring

+  - Implement fixes, hopefully permanent ones
+  - Keep software updated
+  - Lower number of programs